benji2264/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I am Benjamin and I am a a Computer Science Master's student at Georgia Tech.
+I am Benjamin and I am a a Computer Science Master's student at Georgia Tech and the UTC.
 I am passionate about ML, and I am currently seeking a 6-month ML research internship starting between May and July 2023.

 I am currently a research assistant at [CNRS](https://www.cnrs.fr/en), where I work on localization for autonomous vehicles under the supervision of [Dr. Philippe Xu](https://www.hds.utc.fr/~xuphilip/dokuwiki/).